fchampalimaud/cf.bonsai/docs/workflows/Tutorials/Tracking/Tracking.md

 1. __Identify countours__: Identify sets of thresholded pixels that are adjacent to each other.
 Here we can accept and reject countours based on their minimum and/or maximum area.
 2. __Calculate contour properties__: Compute basic properties of the contours identified such as centroid, area, or orientation.
 3. __Select object contour__: Select among all the available contours the one that belongs to our object of interest.
 Commonly this will be the largest contour of all.
+4. __Extract the centroid__: Select the centroid for visualization among the possible outputs of the selected countour.